Fieldstone Riding Club Summer Camp

 • Ages: 3–18 years old

-• Price: Full Week Camper Ages 7 & Up $725 per session; Tiny Tot Camper Ages 3–6 $575 per session; updated 2026 prices include the required two evaluation lessons that were previously paid for separately.
+• Price: Full Week Camper ages 7 and up $725 per session; Tiny Tot Camper ages 3–6 $575 per session; prices for 2026 include the required two evaluation lessons that were previously paid for separately.

-The program’s mission states that Fieldstone focuses on safety and the basics and works to turn out tomorrow’s national competitors, describing riding as a sport that teaches responsibility, commitment, problem solving skills, patience, respect, and a solid work ethic.
-The mission also states that whether a rider participates once a week for pleasure or is a serious competitor with a horse of their own, the program is committed to teaching the skills necessary to be a successful rider.
+Fieldstone’s mission statement says that the program focuses on safety and the basics and that it takes its responsibility seriously in working to turn out tomorrow’s national competitors.
+The mission statement also says this sport teaches responsibility, commitment, problem solving skills, patience, respect, and a good solid work ethic, and that whether a rider participates once a week for pleasure or is a serious competitor with a horse of their own, Fieldstone is committed to teaching the skills necessary to be a successful rider.

 • Ages: 3–18 years old

-• Price: Full Week Camper Ages 7 & Up $725 per session; Tiny Tot Camper Ages 3–6 $575 per session; updated 2026 prices include the required two evaluation lessons that were previously paid for separately.
+• Price: Full Week Camper ages 7 and up $725 per session; Tiny Tot Camper ages 3–6 $575 per session; prices for 2026 include the required two evaluation lessons that were previously paid for separately.

-The program’s mission states that Fieldstone focuses on safety and the basics and works to turn out tomorrow’s national competitors, describing riding as a sport that teaches responsibility, commitment, problem solving skills, patience, respect, and a solid work ethic.
-The mission also states that whether a rider participates once a week for pleasure or is a serious competitor with a horse of their own, the program is committed to teaching the skills necessary to be a successful rider.
+Fieldstone’s mission statement says that the program focuses on safety and the basics and that it takes its responsibility seriously in working to turn out tomorrow’s national competitors.
+The mission statement also says this sport teaches responsibility, commitment, problem solving skills, patience, respect, and a good solid work ethic, and that whether a rider participates once a week for pleasure or is a serious competitor with a horse of their own, Fieldstone is committed to teaching the skills necessary to be a successful rider.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.